 General Course Information

-Course Code PHIL 1101 Course Argument and Critical Thinking Coordinating Unit Philosophy Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Assumed Knowledge ESL students are advised to consult Course Coordinator to discuss enrolment in the course Course Description Argument is an activity we all engage in, with varying results, in every walk of life.
-Over the last two millennia philosophers have developed powerful methods for classifying arguments, and identifying common errors in reasoning.
-Argument and Critical Thinking teaches these methods and applies them to real-life arguments, both written and spoken.
-It is thus an introduction to communication and applied logic.
-Among the topics we cover are the theory of legal argument, and the science-pseudoscience debate, which gives us a chance to discuss UFOs, parapsychology, Bigfoot, the Bermuda Triangle and alien abductions!
+Course Code PHIL 1101 Course Argument and Critical Thinking Coordinating Unit Philosophy Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ESL students are advised to consult the Course Coordinator to discuss enrolment in the course Course Description Argument is an activity we all engage in, with varying results, in every walk of life.
+Over the last two millennia philosophers have developed powerful methods for classifying arguments and identifying common errors in reasoning.
+Argument and Critical Thinking teaches these methods and applies them to real-life issues.
+Our topics will include the theory of legal argument, and the science-pseudoscience debate, which gives us the chance to discuss UFOs, parapsychology, flat-earthers, and alien abduction!